 On some older Intel CPUs, it is possible to exclude the microcode updates and not have any reliability issues in practise.
 All current libreboot systems work without microcode updates (otherwise, they wouldn't be supported in libreboot).
 However, all modern Intel CPUs require the microcode updates, otherwise the system will not boot at all, or it will be extremely unstable (memory corruption, for example).

 Intel CPU microcode updates are signed, which means that you could not even run a modified version, even if you had the source code.
 If you try to upload your own modified updates, the CPU will reject them.
-In other words, the microcode updates are tivoized.

 The microcode updates alter the way instructions behave on the CPU.
 That means they affect the way the CPU works, in a very fundamental way.
 That makes it software.
 The updates are proprietary, and are software, so we exclude them from libreboot.
 The microcode built into the CPU already is not so much of an issue, since we can't change it anyway (it's read-only).